12/29/2005Ohio Supreme Court Justice Receives Slap on Wrist for DUI

 Resnick then got in her SUV and drove away as police officers waited for a supervisor to deal with the justice who refused a breath test.
 Stopped again six miles down the road, she blew a .21 reading on a breathalyzer, far above the .08 necessary for conviction.
 Police reports quote Resnick as saying, "My God, you know I decide all these cases in your favor and, my golly, look what you're doing to me."

 Twelve chief judges from each of Ohio's appeals courts issued the unanimous ruling.
 Supreme Court justices recused themselves because they could not be fully impartial regarding the actions of a colleague.
-In their ruling yesterday, the judges did not consider the video accounts of Resnick's conduct, even though Cynthia Gray, an expert on judicial discipline, recommends censure or suspension of a judge who "an attempt to avoid arrest by asserting the judicial office."
+In their ruling yesterday, the judges did not consider the video accounts of Resnick's conduct, even though Cynthia Gray, an expert on judicial discipline, recommends censure or suspension of a judge who makes "an attempt to avoid arrest by asserting the judicial office."

 Resnick was sentenced to a $500 fine, a three-day alcohol intervention program and had her driving license suspended for six months.
 The full text of the decision is available in a 39k PDF file at the source link below.